 Thanks to the budget reconciliation tricks that the GOP has been relying on thus far to skirt the 60-vote requirement to overturn a filibuster, all the previous Republican health care bills (in both the House and the Senate) have been crippled.
 A simple repeal bill would be no different.
 In practice, the Senate could eliminate the subsidies, the taxes, and the Medicaid expansion (as these are all laws which impact the budget, providing the legislative loophole to use reconciliation rules).
 However, much of the regulatory framework will persist, including the requirement that covers pre-existing conditions, limits on how much more money older customers may be charged compared to younger, and bans on lifetime caps on benefits.
 While such regulations enjoy widespread support amongst voters, they are one of the many reasons why premiums have risen over the past several years.
 No one would be surprised if a new law requiring every car to have a sunroof resulted in higher prices, but people seem to be outraged that adding mandatory features to all health care plans has raised insurance costs.

 If Republicans fail to pass a straight-up (or mostly-straight-up) repeal, there will be plenty of accusations of hypocrisy to go around.
 Collins, Murkowski, and Capito each voted on a pure repeal bill in 2015, according to Senate records.
 Those primary challenges can be rough for politicians who break the trust of the people who voted for them.
-Just ask Eric Cantor.We value your comments!
-Please weigh in on our comment section below.
+Just ask Eric Cantor.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com